 1) If the network provides pre-authorized QoS rule, network shall indicate whether the pre-authorized QoS rule takes precedence over implicitly derived QoS rule, if reflective QoS applies.
 The UE shall perform the mapping between SDFs and 5G QoS flow based on the precedence order provided by the network.
 If neither pre-authorized QoS rule nor implicitly derived QoS rule is available, the UE shall perform the mapping between SDFs and 5G QoS flow based on default QoS rule.

 Caveat with option 1 - It requires the network to pre-judge at the time of PDU session establishment whether reflective QoS (implicitly derived rules) should have higher priority or not.
 Also, this requires the network to provide validity information on how long the “explicitly signalled rules” are valid.
 Furthermore, if the network includes “reflective QoS” activation in order to modify the previously signalled rules, this wouldn’t be possible.

 2) In case of conflicts between pre-authorized QoS rules (explicitly signalled) and Reflective QoS rules (implicitly derived), UE is always required to consider the latest received rules (either explicitly signalled or implicitly derived based on reflective QoS) in terms of time instant to take precedence for UL mapping.
 This allows the network to have some flexibility to change explicitly signalled UL mapping rules also over UP dynamically.
-Furthermore, this option seems to be inline also with the assumption in RAN2 for QoS flow to DRB mapping..
+Furthermore, this option seems to be inline also with the assumption in RAN2 for QoS flow to DRB mapping.

+It is proposed to adopt option 2.

 2 Proposal